neelangshu007/Weather-App/README.md

 # Weather-App
-Weather App is a GUI app in Python using Tkinter module which will tell you the current weather details of a particular city along with other details.
+Weather App is a GUI app in Python made using Tkinter module which will tell you the current weather details of a particular city along with other details.

 ## NOTE
+The App uses the openweathermap REST API to fetch the data

 It requires the openweathermap's API key to run.
 Set the "key" variable inside weather_utils.py before running.

 It requires Tkinter package.
 Install it, after that Run using: 'main.py'